 When proclaimed, a piece of legislation takes effect and is considered to be in force.
 The ONCA was debated and passed by the Ontario legislative assembly in 2010, but it is not yet in force.
-The ONCA will apply to new nonprofits as of the proclamation date.
-The three-year transition period provided in the ONCA for existing nonprofits will start as of the date of proclamation.
+The ONCA will apply to new nonprofits as of the proclamation date targeted for early 2020.
+The three-year transition period provided in the ONCA for existing nonprofits will start as of the date of proclamation targeted for early 2020.

 In the ONCA, a proposal is “any matter that the member proposes to raise” at an annual members’ meeting.
 (Section 56(1)) Only members with voting rights can submit proposals, and the proposals must meet all of these conditions:

 - Members must submit proposals to the nonprofit at least 60 days before the date of the meeting.

 - Relate in a significant way to the affairs and activities of the nonprofit.

 - Not be primarily to enforce a personal claim or grievance against the nonprofit or against its directors, officers, members, or against people or corporations who are owed debts by the nonprofit.

 - Not abuse the right to put forward a proposal in order to secure publicity.
 (Section 56(6)(f))